 Landfills contain a large number of different wastes, including organic waste that fills up the land thereby causing air build-up beneath the surface of the landfill.
 This forms the ideal environment for a lot of bacteria.
-These bacteria later release harmful gases as a result of the digestion of organic material.
+These bacteria later release harmful gases as a result of the digestion of organic waste.
 The landfill is therefore an indirect cause of air pollution and global warming.

 In an attempt to manage wastes safely and efficiently, several regulations and discoveries have been made, the most adopted being recycling.
-However, shipping wastes to the moon is being considered as an alternative that could possibly be more efficient.
-Colliding industrial wastes, trash, and other substances that pollute the earth with the sun has also been considered.
+However, shipping wastes to the moon is being considered as an alternative that could probably be more efficient.
+Colliding industrial wastes, trash and other substances that pollute the earth with the sun has also been considered.
 Before discussing the viability of managing industrial wastes through these methods, it is important to explore the scope of industrial wastes.

 Industrial wastes can occur as liquid waste, solid waste, or gaseous waste.
 They can generally be classified into two categories which are: Hazardous waste and Non-hazardous waste.

 Hazardous waste is waste from industrial activities that can make the environment unfriendly for its inhabitants and can cause harm to people in general.
-These wastes can be from chemical solvents used in the dyeing and tanning industries, burning fossil fuels like natural gas and petroleum, or improper disposal of radioactive material.
+These wastes can be from chemical solvents used in the dyeing and tanning industries, burning fossil fuels like natural gas and petroleum, or improper disposal of radioactive waste.

-Some of these hazardous wastes include igneous wastes which are flammable, corrosive wastes which can eat up and destroy the texture of bodies, toxic materials which are poisonous to our body system, reactive waste which has the ability to explode or detonate, and radioactive wastes which can cause serious damage to us and our environment.
+Some of these hazardous wastes include igneous wastes which are flammable, corrosive wastes which can eat up and destroy the texture of bodies, toxic wastes which are poisonous to our body system, reactive waste which has the ability to explode or detonate, and radioactive wastes which can cause serious damage to us and our environment.

 Examples of hazardous wastes are solvent-based paints, fungicides, herbicides, insecticides, pesticides, weed killers, batteries, petrol and kerosene, cleaning and polishing chemicals, swimming pool or spa bath chemicals, pharmaceuticals, thermometers, barometers, thermostats, fluorescent tubes, and compact fluorescent globes (CFLs).